The Direct Access Process

 How long does the process take from start to finish?

-Most clients receive their first Barrister match within 24 hours of completing the assessment.
+Most clients are matched with their Barrister within 24 hours of completing the form.
 The overall timeline depends on your case.
 A straightforward piece of written advice might be delivered within a week, while a court hearing depends on court scheduling.
-Your Barrister will give you a realistic timeline when they quote.
+Your Barrister will give you a realistic timeline once your fixed fee is confirmed.

 Do I need to prepare anything before I start?

 No preparation is needed.
-Just describe your situation in your own words using our assessment tool.
+Just describe your situation in your own words using our short form.
 If you have relevant documents such as letters, contracts, or court papers, you can upload them later, but they are not required to get started.

 Can I change my Barrister if I am not satisfied?